 Molecular radiobiology and targeted imaging

-Research in the division of molecular radiobiology of VCU Massey Cancer Center's Department of Radiation Oncology focuses on defining the mechanisms underlying cellular response to radiation and develops functional targeted imaging to enhance therapy.
-Research areas include basic radiobiology and signal transduction (i.e., how information is transmitted from one part of the cell to another or between cells), which influence transcription, cell cycle regulation, DNA repair and ultimately determine whether the cell is going to live or die in response to radiation.
+The division of molecular radiobiology and targeted imaging of VCU Massey Cancer Center's Department of Radiation Oncology focuses on conducting research that defines mechanisms underlying cellular response to radiation and develops functional targeted imaging to enhance therapy.
+Research areas include basic radiobiology and signal transduction (i.e., how information is transmimtted within and between cells), which influence transcription, cell cycle regulation and DNA repair and ultimately determine whether the cell will live or die in response to radiation.
 Research also focuses on developing imaging techniques (CT, MRI and PET) to enhance targeted delivery of radiation in both clinic and laboratory settings.

 - Growth factor receptor signaling responses to radiation